canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

 ### Create a tmate client machine

-To immitate a tmate client, we can add a machine on Juju and install tmate.
+To imitate a tmate client, we can add a machine on Juju and install tmate.

 ```
 $ juju add-machine